German Clock Hand Nuts

 Use some small needle nose pliers to loosen the nut first.
 Once the nut is loose, turn it with your fingers until it comes off.

 Then the minute hand will be able to wiggle straight off its square arbor and off of the clock.
 The hour hand is a friction fit, so just twist the hour hand back and forth and pull toward you until it comes off.
-If having a second hand bit, that is only a friction also, so just grab it with your fingernails, twist and pull off.

 American Antique time and strike